-During this free 1-hour webinar, you will learn what Process Walks are and why Process Walks are a critical action before implementing improvements to any process.
+During this free 1-hour intermediate webinar, you will learn what Process Walks are and why Process Walks are a critical action before implementing improvements to any process.

 Webinar Recording: Why Process Walks Are a Must